sunny-panchal/personal-site/app/data/about.md

 #### Intro
-I recently graduated from the Masters in Artificial Intelligence program at the University of Edinburgh and am seeking opportunities in...
+I am a recent graduate from the MSc in Artificial Intelligence program at the University of Edinburgh where I had enrolled in a diverse selection of courses in computational neuroscience and machine learning.
+I strongly believe a multi-disciplinary approach to AI is necessary to truly appreciate the complexities of developing AGI and am very excited to continue research in this field.

-Qualifications:
-  - AI graduate
-  - background in Aero Eng
-  - Worked as an AI developer in the past
-  - Worked on a few startups
+<br><br>

-Interests:
+Research Interests:
-  - AI Safety/Policy/Governance
+  - AI safety/policy/governance
   - Computational neuroscience
-  - predictive coding/active inference
+  - Predictive coding/active inference
-  - Application of AI methods to robotics
+  - Robotics
   - Reinforcement learning
   - AGI/Superintelligence

-Goals:
-  - Obtain a PhD in a relevant field
-  - Doing direct research via academia
-  - Starting my own consultancy
-  - Keeping up to date with global progress towards AGI
-  - Advocating for safe development of AI shaping international policy

 #### Currently
 I'm seeking new opportunities to apply and research methods in artificial intelligence through either industry or academia and pushing myself to start blogging.
 <br><br>
 #### In the long run, I'd like to
 - Obtain a PhD in a relevant high-impact topic within AI
-- Make a contribution via direct research
-- Publish an annual review on the state of AI
+- Publish an annual review on the state of AGI
+- Head my own research department
 <br>
 #### I like
 - Hiking